tpl2go/tpl2go.github.io/_posts/2025-06-08-cosine-similarity-and-SNR.md

 ## Case 2: Cosine Similarity between a noisy signal and a clean template
 Often, we know the signal template and cross-correlating clean template through a noisy signal recording.
-The height of the QF peak can actually help us estimate the SNR of the noisy signal.
+The height of the cosine similarity peak can actually help us estimate the SNR of the noisy signal.

 Setting $\beta_1$ = 0 because the template is noiseless,
 $$